thibaudbrg/os-challenge-holycow/README.md

 (critical sections) and thus no need for synchronisation.
 If we want to increase the number of processes we will need to protect the critical sections.
 We will see later what is the optimal choice.

-## Optimizing Maximum Number Threads
+## Optimizing the number of processes
 In this section we seek to find the optimal number of processes.

 #### Setup